joker-eph/githubmove/GitHubMove.rst

 Git does not use sequential integer revision number but instead uses a hash to identify each commit.
-(Linus mentioned that the lack of such revision number is "the only real design mistake" in git [TorvaldRevNum]_.)
+(Linus mentioned that the lack of such revision number is "the only real design mistake" in Git [TorvaldRevNum]_.)

-The loss of a sequential integer revision number has been a sticking point in past discussions about git:
+The loss of a sequential integer revision number has been a sticking point in past discussions about Git:

 - "The 'branch' I most care about is mainline, and losing the ability to say 'fixed in r1234' (with some sort of monotonically increasing number) would